 While these injuries represent some of the most common repetitive motion injuries, they are not the only ones.
 If you have suffered any type of injury, medical condition, or occupational illness due to prolonged, gradual trauma, you may be entitled to workers’ compensation benefits.

-Common Causes of Work-Related Repetitive Motion Injuries
+What Are Common Causes of Work-Related Repetitive Motion Injuries?

 Certain jobs require workers to sit or stand in the same position for hours; others require frequent repetitive motions that, over time, can lead to serious cumulative injuries and damage to the body.